Character Overview

 Spirit Attributes

-A character’s attributes cannot be altered after the character creation process.
-This is representative of who they are on a fundamental level.
+A character’s attributes represent who they are on a fundamental level.
 It is what they will have to work with during their adventuring career.
-Any further improvements to the character are done by increasing their Skills, Resistances, and Tolerances.
+Any further improvements to a character are done by increasing their Skills, Resistances, and Reserves.
 These are discussed later in this chapter.

 Each Attribute has a Rank which ranges from 4 to 12.
 It is a measure of a character’s capacity for that ability.
 Rank 8 is an average value for a typical human.